Charles J. P. Cresap: Military

 For the American Civil War, Cresap sided with the Confederacy out of an allegiance to the Commonwealth of Virginia, not necessarily in opposition to the Union.
 Previously a second lieutenant with the Provisional Army of Virginia, Cresap enlisted with the Confederate States Army at Camp Allegheny on 1 April 1862; he was assigned to the 25th Virginia Infantry Regiment.
 Private Cresap was hospitalized twice as an enlisted man: once in October 1862 for fever, and again in December 1862 for diarrhea.
 He was promoted to sergeant on or before 1 January 1863.

 Cresap requested discharge on 8 June 1863, and was released from the service on 4 August 1863.
 That November 20, he requested permission of the Confederate Army to be commissioned a captain and to raise a company of infantry or cavalry in northwest Virginia; this permission was granted ten days later.
-Cresap later requested of Confederate President Jefferson Davis a promotion above captain in order to command "colored troops."
+Cresap later requested from Jefferson Davis, the president of the Confederacy, a promotion above captain in order to command "colored troops."